University of Lille: Cité Scientifique campus (science campus)

-Campus Santé
+Santé campus (health campus)

-It is the campus dedicated to Health and located between the cities of Lille (South) and Loos; it is the largest university hospital complex in Europe spread over nearly 350 hectares.
-The Faculties, Institutes and Departments of the university share the premises with the CHU Lille University Hospital and also with the companies and laboratories of "Eurasanté".
+It is the campus dedicated to Health and located between the cities of Lille (South), Loos, and Ronchin; it is the largest university hospital complex in Europe spread over nearly 350 hectares.
+The Faculty and Departments of the university share the premises with the CHU Lille University Hospital and also with the companies and laboratories of "Eurasanté".